clublinkdev/clublink/readme.md

 ```
 6. Finally, run `ts-node ./src/index.ts`

-#### Common Bugs
-If it says "Shutting down ClubLink", or doesn't work after Connecting to lobby this means that something in your .env file is wrong.
-This is most likely the AUTH section.
-Make sure that Microsoft or Mojang is ALL lowercase.

 #### Flags
 If you want to view chat messages & send them, add the `--chat` flag to the end of the command.
 If you want to view data about GUIs that are opened, add the `--gui` flag to the end of the command.